sarschu/CodeSwitching/README.md

   The file should not contain any empty lines.

+  In addition you will need word lists for your languages that follow the format the word lists in the wordlist directory have (json dictionaries).
+In case you don't want to use them, this is possible but requires some effort in terms of changing the code.
+If you should not be able to do this, contact me.

   Then specify the option -r and your tagger files (and your crf directory if necessary).
 The tagger files are the files you can find in the cmd-dir of the tree-tagger.
 This tool comes with some of the tree-tagger models (but not all of the available ones).
 You can easily add them by downloading them from http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/.
 Don't forget to adjust the tagger files according to the format of the tagger files delivered with this tool.
   You change the tagger files with the -d and -t parameter (as shown in the example call below).
+  You should also give names and directories for the result models by specifying -l and -p.
+If you don't specify those parameters, the system will write the models to the models directory and add a time stamp.

   The System will produce a bunch of output files in the directory of your input file.
 The important files are: